 Treat boxes + Harry Potter!
-What’s not to love?
+Yes please?
 If you like paper crafting, you’ll love these DIY Harry Potter House Treat Boxes!
-The pattern is based on an origami shirt and modified to hold treats!
+The pattern is similar to an origami shirt but made to hold treats!
 They are the perfect size for holding candy, sweets or a box of Bernie Bott’s Every Flavour Beans or any other candy you may have picked up at Honeydukes!
 These make great party favors and are the perfect little gift for Harry Potter fans.

 I chose to base these treat boxes on the original school uniforms from the first movie.
 It’s really fun to look at how the school uniforms changed as the movies went on.
 If the production of the Harry Potter world is of interest to you, check out the book, Harry Potter Page to Screen: The Complete Filmmaking Journey.
 It has so much information in it and hundred of pictures!
 I absolutely love this book and used it as inspiration while designing these treat boxes. :)

 - 8.5″ x 11″ sheet of white paper – I used 110lb white card stock.